Alang Ship Breaking Yard (India)

 CMV Magellan cruise ship also heading to the scrap yard in Alang, India

-A 3rd cruise ship that was operated by the defunct CMV-Cruise and Maritime Voyages is heading to India's Alang scrap yard.
-CMV Magellan, built in...
+A 3rd ship that was operated by the defunct CMV-Cruise and Maritime Voyages is heading to India's Alang scrap yard.
+CMV Magellan, 1985-built for CCL...

 January 20, 2021 - Cruise Industry